-10 What limitation regime applies?
+What limitation regime applies?
 What claims can be limited?
 Which parties can limit their liability?

 Poland is a party to the Convention on Limitation of Liability for Maritime Claims, concluded in London on 19 November 1976.
-Poland has also ratified the 1996 protocol to the Convention.
+Poland has also ratified the 1996 Protocol to the Convention as well as an amendment to the 1996 Protocol adopted on 19 April 2012.
 Based on these regulations, the claims that can be limited by shipowners are:

-- claims for death, personal injury or loss of or damage to property, occurring on board or in direct connection with the operation of the ship or rescue actions, and for other damages arising as a consequence; - claims for damage caused by delay in the carriage of goods, passengers or their luggage by the sea; - claims for other damages caused by the violation of rights other than contractual rights, arising as a direct result of the operation of the ship or rescue actions: - claims in respect of the raising, removal, destruction or rendering harmless of a ship that is sunk, wrecked, stranded or abandoned, including anything that is or has been on board; - claims in respect of the removal, destruction or rendering harmless of the cargo of the ship; and - claims of a person other than the person liable in respect of measures taken in order to avert or minimise loss for which the person liable may limit his or her liability in accordance with this Convention, and further loss caused by such measures.
+- claims for death, personal injury or loss of or damage to property, occurring on board or in direct connection with the operation of the ship or rescue actions, and for other damages arising as a consequence; - claims for damage caused by delay in the carriage of goods, passengers or their luggage by the sea; - claims for other damages caused by the violation of rights other than contractual rights, arising as a direct result of the operation of the ship or rescue actions; - claims in respect of the raising, removal, destruction or rendering harmless of a ship that is sunk, wrecked, stranded or abandoned, including anything that is or has been on board; - claims in respect of the removal, destruction or rendering harmless of the cargo of the ship; and - claims of a person other than the person liable in respect of measures taken in order to avert or minimise loss for which the person liable may limit his or her liability in accordance with this Convention, and further loss caused by such measures.